superion31/GCNNRegression/README.md

 # GCNN Regression

-## The GCNN model was implemented in partial fulfilment of the requirements for the degree of Master of Science in Artificial Intelligence.
+The GCNN model was implemented in partial fulfilment of the requirements for the degree of Master of Science in Artificial Intelligence.

+NCSR Demokritos, University of Piraeus

+## Table of Contents